marouenbg/ACHR.cu/paper/paper.md

 A tool of choice for the analysis of metabolic models is the sampling of the space of their possible phenotypes.
 Instead of considering one specific biological function of interest, sampling is an unbiased tool for metabolic modeling that explores all the space of possible metabolic phenotypes.
 For large models, sampling becomes expensive both in time and computational resources.
-To make sampling accessible in the modeler´s toolbox, I present ACHR.cu which is a fast Graphical Processing Unit (GPU) implementation of the sampling algorithm Artificial Centering Hit-and-Run (ACHR) [@kaufman1998direction] using the parallel computing platform CUDA [@nickolls2008scalable].
+To make sampling accessible in the modeler´s toolbox, we present ACHR.cu which is a fast Graphical Processing Unit (GPU) implementation of the sampling algorithm Artificial Centering Hit-and-Run (ACHR) [@kaufman1998direction] using the parallel computing platform CUDA [@nickolls2008scalable].

 # Results